 From Nick's Campsite, we follow the trail west through magnificent, shady Bloodwoods and tall Ironwoods, the dominant trees on this narrow alluvial flat.
 We may catch sight of a shy Echidna or Black-footed Rock Wallaby as we approach Simpson's Gap.
 A short transfer takes us to the stunning Standley Chasm where we undertake a walk to the top of the lookout and visit the Chasm that is still run by the traditional owners.
 We transfer back to Ti Tree wilderness campsite and magnificent sunset views along the Heavitree Range.

 The highlight of this day is the 5 km walk along the crest of the high ridge leading to Counts Point.
 From the summit we have views west to Mount Sonder, and where for the first time we can see the comet impact crater, Gosse Bluff, a feature of the landscape for the next few days.
-The descent from the high ridgetop takes us down though a surprising forest of old Hill Mulga Trees.
-At the base of the ridge we trek along the dolomite limestones toward camp, keep your eye out for fossil stromatolites one of the most ancient forms of life.
-We trek in to our exclusive Charlie's Camp and a relaxing afternoom amongst the hills.
-An optional walk (1km) to Serpentine Chalet Dam reveals some early history and the chance for a swim in the dam, if your game to chance the cold water.
-We camp at Charlie's Camp, our exclusive semi-permanent campsite
+The descent from the high ridge top takes us down though a surprising forest of old Hill Mulga Trees.
+At the base of the ridge we trek along the dolomite limestone toward camp, keep your eye out for fossil stromatolites one of the most ancient forms of life.
+We trek to our exclusive Charlie's Camp and a relaxing afternoon among the hills.
+An optional walk (1km) to Serpentine Chalet Dam reveals some early history.

-We start the day (if we didn't do it the day before) with an optional walk to Serpentine Chalet Dam reveals some early history and the chance for a swim in the dam.
+We start the day (if we didn't do it the day before) with an optional walk to Serpentine Chalet Dam reveals some early history.
 We then trek to Inarlanga (Echidna) Pass to take in the quietness and marvel at the ancient Cycads and continue to the vibrant colour of the Aboriginal quarry at the Ochre Pits.
 We then break for an early afternoon finish at the Finke river (Oldest in the world) or relax at Glen Helen Resort in preparation for our big day tomorrow.
 We do have an option to continue for the afternoon though with a 10km walk from Ormiston Gorge to the Finke River which takes us through the diverse lowlands and Creek country.
-We head back east to our exclusive camp at Charlies.
+We head to our exclusive Fearless Camp.

 The best side walk of the trail is of the Ormiston Pound.
 The Pound offers some extraordinary scenery and wildlife and is our final walk which explores the upper reaches of the Gorge and the chance to see the many Rock Wallabies as they scamper about the imposing cliffs.
 We drive back in to Alice Springs, hoping to drop you at the Doubletree Alice Springs Hotel between 4pm and 5pm.
 This evening there will be a celebratory group dinner together at the Hanuman Thai Restaurant.